MikeRogers0/MikeRogersIO/source/blog/2015-11-29-additional-solr-sunspot-setup-tweaks.html.md

 Building a search for your rails app can become a touch complicated when you need to order by relevancy.
 Solr reduces this complexity by moving the heavy lifting off to it's own service.
 It's fairly quick & the rails wrapper has keeps things very tidy, however with a handful of small tweaks you can make it a touch more reliable and a little quicker.

-For this article, I'm assuming you've already setup [sunspot_rails](https://github.com/sunspot/sunspot) on your rails app and you just want to know a few tweaks I found worthwhile in my Heroku enviroment.
+For this article, I'm assuming you've already setup [sunspot_rails](https://github.com/sunspot/sunspot) on your rails app and you just want to know a few tweaks I found worthwhile in my Heroku environment.

 ## Reindex with a worker